rohanrajpal/movie-recommender-system/README.md

 # movie-recommender-system
 Rohan Rajpal -2017089
-This is my submission for the Intern/Member Programming Task - Summer 2019
+This is my submission for the Intern/Member Programming Task - Summer 2019 I have been given extension till 18th to do the deadline, that's the reason I have commits after 15th.
 ## Data Acquisition

 * I've collected the data using the omdb api.
 200 Imdb movie Ids were taken from the MovieLens database.
 The script is `dataGetAndWrite.py`